Complex manifolds with maximal torus actions: Abstract

 \section{Abstract}

-In this paper, we introduce a notion of maximal actions of compact tori on smooth manifolds and study compact connected complex manifolds equipped with maximal actions of compact tori.
-We give a one-to-one correspondence between the family of such manifolds and the family of the pair of nonsingular fans in the Lie algebra $\mathfrak{g}$ of compact tori and complex vector subspaces of $\mathfrak{g}^\C$ satisfying certain conditions.
-We construct not only the one-to-one correspondence but also a category isomorphism with suitable definitions of morphisms in these families, like toric geometry.
+In this paper, we introduce the notion of maximal actions of compact tori on smooth manifolds and study compact connected complex manifolds equipped with maximal actions of compact tori.
+We give a complete classification of such manifolds, in terms of combinatorial objects, which are triples $(\Delta, \mathfrak{h}, G)$ of nonsingular complete fan $\Delta$ in $\mathfrak{g}$, complex vector subspace $\mathfrak{h}$ of $\mathfrak{g}^\C$ and compact torus $G$ satisfying certain conditions.
+We also give an equivalence of categories with suitable definitions of morphisms in these families, like toric geometry.

-We obtain several results as applications of our classification; characterization of complex structures on moment-angle complexes and partial quotients, classification of holomorphic nondegenerate $\C^n$-actions on compact connected complex manifolds of complex dimension $n$, and construction of concrete examples of non-K\"{a}hler manifolds.
+We obtain several results as applications of our equivalence of categories; complex structures on moment-angle manifolds, classification of holomorphic nondegenerate $\C^n$-actions on compact connected complex manifolds of complex dimension $n$, and construction of concrete examples of non-K\"{a}hler manifolds.